jalal246/builderz/README.md

 > Zero Configuration JavaScript Bundler

-`build/er/z` is built originally to bundle monorepos for one-step production.
-Expanded later to cover more build cases with a wide variety of options.

-It implements rollup, taking advantage of its simplicity and customization to build one step production can be don using `builderz`.
+`build/er/z` is built originally to bundle monorepos, expanded later to cover more build cases with a wide variety of options.
+It implements rollup, taking advantage of its simplicity and customization to build one-step production bundler.

-`Builderz` does multiple things to save you some time and lets you focus on developing, that includes:

-1. Gets all validate packages by path or even names, by looking into the workplace - for monorepo and root directory for one single package.

-2. Extract `JSON` from each package found in the workplace.
-To get essential production information.

-3. Cleans build folders if required.

-4. Creates camelize output name, bundles according to given name or just leave it as it is with the original name in package.json

-5. If monorepo, sorts packages according to `core/dependency`, so core comes first and so on.

-6. Validate entries and aut-detect if `src/entry` or `./entry`

-7. Creates a distension path for each project found.

-8. If there's no targeted format, it generates default formats `(CJS, UMD, ES)` one cycle minified with a map and the second is not.

-9. Highly customized.
-Reads local package build args first, resolves local paths.
-Prioritize local args to global ones.

 ## Install